voxel51/fiftyone/docs/source/user_guide/app.rst

 Tags and tagging
 ________________

-Tagging is a first-class citizen in FiftyOne, at both the |Sample|-level and
+Tagging is a first-class citizen in FiftyOne.
+At both the |Sample|-level and
 |Label|-level.
 And |Dataset| and |DatasetView| methods like
 :meth:`tag_samples() <fiftyone.core.collections.SampleCollection.tag_samples>`,
 :meth:`tag_labels() <fiftyone.core.collections.SampleCollection.tag_samples>`
 are always at your disposal in Python.
-But tagging, and filtering by tags also extends to the App.
+But tagging and filtering by tags also extends to the App.

-In the App, tagging can be done via the Sample Grid to tag any shown labels or samples in the current view.
+In the App, tagging can be done via the sample grid to tag any shown labels or samples in the current view.
 Any filters in the Filters Sidebar will also be taken into account.
-In the case of labels, tagging in the App will also only apply to labels that are checked, i.e. visible.
-And when samples are selected in the grid, tagging will also be restrscted the selected samples.
+In the case of labels, tagging in the App will only apply to labels that are checked, i.e. visible.
+And when samples are selected in the grid, tagging will also be restricted the selected samples.

-For example, if you only want to tag labels in the `predictions` field in a dataset, simply uncheck all other labels fields and click the tag icon (Tagger) in the top-left of the grid.
-Then select `Labels`, type in the tag, and click `Apply`.
-Removing tags can also be done within the Tagger.
+For example, if one only want to tag labels in the :class:`Detections <fiftyone.core.labels.Detections>` named `predictions`, simply uncheck all other labels fields and click the tag icon in the top-left of the grid.
+Then select `Labels`, type in the tag, hit enter, and then click `Apply`.
+Removing tags can also be done within the tagging element by unchecking any existing labels and clicking `Apply`.

-The Tagger is also available in the top-right of the Expanded Sample View.
-When in this view, any filters in the Filters Sidebar also apply when tagging labels.
-Individual labels can targeted by first selecting them (even across multiple samples).
-Or the sample itself can be tagged.
+Tagging is also available within the expanded sample view in the top-right corner.
+When in the expanded view, any filters in the Filters Sidebar also apply when tagging labels.
+Individual labels can targeted by first selecting, even across multiple samples.
+Or the current sample itself can be tagged.

 And once you have tags on your samples or labels, the Filters Sidebar offers filtering by your tags.
 Simply click the eye icon next to tag in the sidebar